-If you plan on soaking up the sun, it is of course vital to ensure you have a good sunscreen that will protect against skin cancer, but the areas of skin covered by clothing still need protection too.
+If you plan on soaking up the sun, it is, of course, vital to ensure you have a good sunscreen that will protect against skin cancer, but the areas of skin covered by clothing still need protection too.
 This is where UPF fabrics come in.
-Manufacturers use this type of fabric to make high performance shirts, pants, and–you guessed it – hats.
+Manufacturers use this type of fabric to make high-performance shirts, pants, and you guessed it – hats.

-If you’re going to be doing anything that’s much more hazardous than paddle boarding, then ensuring you’re purchase is constructed out of ripstop material can go a long way towards helping you to protect your investment and get a good, long life out of your new boonie hat.
+If you’re going to be doing anything that’s much more hazardous than paddle boarding, then ensuring your purchase is constructed out of ripstop material can go a long way towards helping you to protect your investment and get a good, long life out of your new boonie hat.

+Have you ever had the displeasure of wearing heavy shoes with socks, and then having the socks get wet?
+It is decidedly unpleasant, with that sloshy-slimy feeling on your feet until you can remove the now offensive sock.
 That’s sort of what your scalp will feel like if your hat gets drenched.
-If you’re going to be in an area where you expect rain, or spending a lot of time near the water it might be beneficial to get a hat with some waterproofing.
+If you’re going to be in an area where you expect rain or spending a lot of time near the water, it might be beneficial to get a hat with some waterproofing.

 Most hats aren’t going to be completely waterproof; if they were, they wouldn’t be breathable enough to wear comfortably.
-What you want is something that is labelled “quick-drying” or has a high percentage of synthetic material listed as part of the fabric.
+What you want is something that is labeled “quick-drying” or has a high percentage of synthetic material listed as part of the fabric.

 Organic fibers like cotton basically work like sponges and will readily absorb any moisture.
-Anything synthetical will withstand minor drizzle or splashing and won’t become saturated until there is a significant amount of water.
+Anything synthetic will withstand minor drizzle or splashing and won’t become saturated until there is a significant amount of water.
 This effect keeps you dry and cool, definitely a plus if you expect to get wet!

-This last feature may seem a bit nit-picky, but it really does make a difference!
+This last feature may seem a bit nit-picky, but it does make a difference!
 Consider the type of activity you’ll be primarily using the hat for.

 If you’re going on a backpacking trip, then a wide brim in the back is going to be annoying; it will end up butting up against the framework of your pack and either falling off your head or getting crushed to death.
-If you’re going to be on a fishing boat all day, a nice wide brim will protect both your face and neck as the sun moves throughout the sky.
+If you’re going to be in a fishing boat all day, a nice wide brim will protect both your face and neck as the sun moves throughout the sky.

-Boonie hats can be either narrow or wide brimmed.
+Boonie hats can be either narrow or wide-brimmed.
 Most tend to be a bit wider, though will frequently have hasps on the side to secure the sides in more of a cowboy hat shape.
 If you want a narrow brim all the way around (again, my backpackers out there) go for 3 inches or less.

 That should be enough to give you coverage without getting in the way.
 If staying compact isn’t an issue, you can typically find boonie hats up to four inches wide at the brim, which will certainly shade you all day long.

-Columbia Bora Bora Booney II
+Columbia Bora Bora Booney II Hat

-Best Use: Fishing, paddle boarding, hiking
+Best use: Fishing, paddle boarding, hiking

 This Columbia Bora Bora Booney II Hat doesn’t need to be wined and dined to show you a good time.
 It’s extremely light and collapses easily for packing (or shoving) into small pockets for travel or storage.
-The fabric is UPF 50 rated, with the exception of mesh breathability panel.
+The fabric is UPF 50 rated, with the exception of the mesh breathability panel.